kids-first/kf-developer-handbook/docs/architecture/services/gen3.rst

 The indexd service catelogs files in Kids First.
 This includes tracking information about file name, size, hash, storage location, and access controls.
-The :ref:`DataService` interacts with indexd to register files in coordination with its own internal model.
+The :ref:`architecture/services/dataservice:Data Service` interacts with indexd to register files in coordination with its own internal model.

 Fence
 -----